ibm-datapower/datapower-configuration-manager/README.md

 you can build the code using Apache Ant.
 Enter the dcm directory and issue the command below (assumes Apache Ant is in the path):

-    ant -f distro.ant.xml -Ddcm.version=1.0.1
+    ant clean build

-The UCD plugin will be found in dcm-distros/dcm_1.0.1_plugin.zip
+The UCD plugin will be found in dist/dcm.1.plugin.zip

+See Quick Start in the wiki for more details on installation.

 ## Contributing